fasterize/olodum/README.md

 Thanks
 ======
-This module is based on this dns library for nodejs : https://github.com/jsjohnst/ndns (no more maintained).
-This fork is more up-to-date : https://github.com/atrniv/ndns.
+This module is based on these dns library for nodejs : https://github.com/iriscouch/dnsd and https://github.com/jsjohnst/ndns (no more maintained, this fork is more up-to-date : https://github.com/atrniv/ndns).

 Licence
 ====